• Skip to main content

 Family Favorite Oatmeal Raisin Cookies Recipe

-The oatmeal raisin cookies recipe makes for crispy outside and moist and chewy inside treats.
-These are the perfect Easter cookies; they have hints of cinnamon, and the raisins keep every bite interesting.
-It’s the cookie baking for beginners that I’d recommend.
-Make a big batch and freeze!
+This oatmeal raisin cookie recipe makes for crispy outside and moist, chewy inside treats.
+These are the perfect cookies you want to keep snacking on.
+They have hints of cinnamon, and the raisins keep every bite interesting!

-Warm, cozy, and just the right amount of sweetness—this is one of the classic grandma's cookies recipes.
+Warm, cozy, and just the right sweetness, this is one of the classic grandma's cookie recipes.
 When you’re craving a simple treat, use this old-fashioned cookie recipe to make crispy-edged, chewy cookies with hidden notes of deep caramel.
+And so easy to make, they are totally beginner-friendly!

 Jump to: